Didn't find what you were looking for?

 Chemotherapy can cause various side effects, and these can vary from one patient to another, and so can their severity.

-Organ Damage: In some cases, chemo treatments can cause temporary and permanent damage to organs like the heart, lungs, kidneys, and liver.
-Organ damage caused by chemotherapy may often need continuous monitoring during and after the chemo treatment.
+• Organ Damage: In some cases, chemo treatments can cause temporary and permanent damage to organs like the heart, lungs, kidneys, and liver.

 The duration of chemotherapy depends on various factors, including the type of cancer, its stage, the chemotherapy drug administered, the goal or intent of chemotherapy, and the individual treatment response.

-Generally, chemotherapy is recommended for 3 to 6 months.
-Adjuvant and neoadjuvant chemo treatments have relatively shorter durations when compared to maintenance chemotherapy and palliative chemotherapy, which are recommended for longer durations.
+Chemotherapy cycles recommended before and after surgery, called neoadjuvant and adjuvant chemotherapy, respectively, have relatively shorter durations (usually 6 months) when compared to maintenance chemotherapy and palliative chemotherapy, which are recommended for longer durations.

 The experience with chemotherapy can vary from one patient to another.
 Some may experience multiple side effects at once, while others may not have any serious side effects at all.